 What about all those confusing names?

 There is an array of confusing names that you will find if you start investigating IPL treatments.
 Each laser company has a different name for its intense pulsed light technology.
-Some of this comes down to trademarks and some comes down to marketing.
-Here are but a few names that are applied to IPL treatments: IPL, photofacial, fotofacial, BBL, Lumecca, the list goes on and on.
+Some of this comes down to trademarks and some come down to marketing.
+Here are but a few names that are applied to IPL treatments: IPL, photofacial, fotofacial, BBL, Lumecca, and the list goes on and on.

 The three things that are really important with IPL